WordPress/plugin-check/readme.txt

 = 1.2.0 =

-- The Plugin Check is now part of the automatic checks for plugin submissions on WordPress.org.
 * Enhancement - Increased severity for `BacktickOperator`, `DisallowShortOpenTag`, `DisallowAlternativePHPTags`, `RestrictedClasses`, and `RestrictedFunctions`.
 * Enhancement - Added security checks to the Plugin repository category.
 * Enhancement - Allowed `runtime-set` in code sniffer checks.